remarkjs/remark-lint/doc/create-a-custom-rule.md

 ## Import the rule in your remark config

-Now that our custom rule is defined, and ready to be used, we need to add it to our `remark` configuration.
+Now that our custom rule is defined and ready to be used we need to add it to our `remark` configuration.

 You can do that by importing your rule and adding it in `plugins` array: